Piano Trio No. 4 (Dvořák): History

 Dvořák completed the trio on 12 February 1891.
 It premiered in Prague on 11 April 1891, with violinist Ferdinand Lachner, cellist Hanuš Wihan, and Dvořák himself on piano.
-The same evening, Prague's Charles University awarded the composer an honorary doctorate.
+The performance was to celebrate that Prague's Charles University awarded the composer an honorary doctorate earlier that year on 17 March 1891.

 The work was so well received that Dvořák performed it on his forty-concert farewell tour throughout Moravia and Bohemia, just before he left for the United States to head the National Conservatory of Music of America in New York City.
 The trio was published while Dvořák was in America and was proofread by his friend Johannes Brahms.

+Dvořák may have become familiar with dumka through Janáček, whose choral Zpěvná duma jwIV/10 was written in 1876, and through Kocipiński’s collection Songs, ‘dumki’ and ‘shumki’ of the Russian Nation in Podoli, Ukraine and Little Russia, 1862.

 Structure

 The piece is in six sections:

 The composition features six dumky episodes throughout.
 The initial three dumky are connected together without interruption in the harmonically complementary keys given above, in effect forming a long first movement.
 The final three dumky are presented in unrelated keys, thus giving the overall impression of a four-movement structure.
+The sectional structure of each episode contains contrasting pensive, melancholic sections and faster sections, suggesting the relationship of the music to folk practice and mirroring the piece to the Ukrainian dumka–shumka contrast.

 Music critic Daniel Felsenfeld describes the form as follows:

 The form of the piece is structurally simple but emotionally complicated, being an uninhibited Bohemian lament.
 Considered essentially formless, at least by classical standards, it is more like a six movement dark fantasia—completely original and successful, a benchmark piece for the composer.
 Being completely free of the rigors of sonata form gave Dvořák license to take the movements to some dizzying, heavy, places, able to be both brooding and yet somehow, through it all, a little lighthearted.

 Musicologists Derek Katz and Michael Beckerman observe, "Whereas in the quintet [Op.
 81] he had borrowed a plan from Schumann to mold his dumka into a quasi-traditional framework, here he allows each of the six dumky to stand fully realized on its own."